AlessandroConti11/Sorting_Network/README.md

 - [2D odd-even transposition sort](2D_odd-even_transposition_sort/README.md)
 - [shearsort](shearsort/README.md).

+In this repository, in addition to the implementation of sorting networks, there is also a python script that compares the various complexities of the implemented algorithms.

+For more details, you can read the [slides](bidimensional_sorting_v4.pdf) explaining the various sorting networks in detail.

 ## How to run

 The steps below refer to a Unix environment, for other environments the commands may change.

+### The implementation of sorting networks

 0. install gcc
     ```bash